masosky/immfly-java-challenge/README.md

 Provides a Singleton Instances that contains a Jedis Client
 ### ExternalFlightService.java
 This class simulates a Real API that provides information of FLights.
 In order to make it simpler the class is loading the information of some properties files and store it on its cache.
+I could have implemented MockServer but with these we can use it in tests and in local.
 ### FlightInformationResponse.java
 This class has been annotated with @JsonSerialize in order to use it with ObjectMapper from Jackson.
 It emulates the Serializer of a API JSON Response